This article is part of The Ascender, the Highrise platform for articles and resources.

 A proper approach to coaching can make all the difference in personal growth, professional development, and overall success.

-This is where personalization becomes key; coaching styles allow for more excellent personalized ways of meeting particular needs.
+This is where personalization becomes key.
+A coach adept at multiple coaching styles can utilize more personalized ways of meeting particular client needs.

 For instance, bureaucratic coaching would be more appropriate for clients who desire a speedy resolution.
 In contrast, transformational coaching may be suitable for another client whose aim is profound personal change.